apache/nuttx/configs/sama5d3x-ek/README.txt

           CONFIG_NSH_DRIPADDR=0x0a000001      : IP address of gateway/host PC
           CONFIG_NSH_NETMASK=0xffffff00       : Netmask
           CONFIG_NSH_NOMAC=y                  : Need to make up a bogus MAC address

+        NOTE:  If you enable this feature, you experience a delay on booting.
+        That is because the start-up logic waits for the network connection to be established before starting NuttX.
+In a real application, you would probably want to do the network bringup on a separate thread so that access to the NSH prompt is not delayed.

+        This delay will be especially long if the board is not connected to a network.

     STATUS:
       PCK FREQUENCY